"HOW TO" TIPS AND TECHNIQUES FOR FENCING

-Money, the main reason to do your own fence.
+Money, the main reason to do your fencing yourself.
 It can look professional with advice.
 You have to do it in a manner you can afford.
-Some fences can be started with little overhead and modified as you have time and money.
-Other fences you have to do small portions as you have the money.
-I will try to provide you with construction techniques that allow you to install fences on your terms.
+Some fences can be started with little overhead and modified as you have time and money and other projects you do small portions as you have the money.
+We will try to provide you with construction techniques that allow you to install your paddocks and pastures on your terms.

 1. Measure the area you want to fence.